sahilsk11/dot/README.md

 ### Adding the Circle

-To generate the cirle, I considered the ability to actually "draw" on the screen, but didn't want to validate the start and end points for every line the user could draw.
+To generate the circle, I considered the ability to actually "draw" on the screen, but didn't want to validate the start and end points for every line the user could draw.
 Following Neal's example from the constellation, I opted for point-click and automatic lines.

+Using a canvas, I set the start point for the first dot, and increased the total rotation of the circle each time the user connected the next dot.

 Aligning the canvas lines and the dots took a lot of trial-and-error, but I finally succeeded in getting the math right for positioning and adding new segements.